-- Prerequisite: Fourth-semester college level proficiency in French, German, or Spanish, twelve semester hours of advanced courses in English, and a Bachelor's degree.
+- Prerequisite: Fourth-semester college level proficiency in French, German, or Spanish; twelve semester hours of advanced courses in English, and a Bachelor's degree.
 Foreign students may be required to take special proficiency tests in the English language before being allowed to register.
-Write Head, Department of English, for details. - M.A. degree requirements: Thirty semester hours of graduate credits in English, at least half of which consist of courses numbered between 3500 and 3600 (including 3511, 3515 or the Oral Examination, 3598, 3599); the remaining may consist of courses numbered between 3300 and 3500, provided these credits were not taken to satisfy requirements for the B.A. degree. - A student may not count subject matter other than English toward the M.A. degree except by approval of the Head, Department of English. - The student planning to continue graduate work at another institution is strongly advised to take English 3411, 3413, and 3419. - 3511 Scholarly Methods and Bibliography.
+Write Head, Department of English, for details. - M.A. degree requirements: Thirty semester hours of graduate credits in English, at least half of which consist of courses numbered between 3500 and 3600 (including 3511, 3515 or the Oral Examination, 3598, 3599); the remaining may consist of courses numbered between 3300 and 3500, provided these credits were not taken to satisfy requirements for the B.A. degree.

+- A student may not count subject matter other than English toward the M.A. degree except by approval of the Head, Department of English. - The student planning to continue graduate work at another institution is strongly advised to take English 3411, 3413, and 3419.

-The basic course for graduate work in English.
+- 3511 Scholarly Methods and Bibliography^e The basic course for graduate work in English.
 Designed to equip the graduate student with effective techniques for research and scholarly writing in the field of English. - 3515 Graduate Reading Course Reading of a selected list of English and American masterpieces.
 No formal classes are held, but discussion groups meet regularly.
-Students who make a passing grade are exempted from the Master's Oral Examination in English. - 3520 Studies in Poe and his Influence Recommended prerequisite: English 3511. - ^aSeminar.

-- 3522 Studies in English Literature The subject is chosen by the professor in charge.
+Students who make a passing grade are exempted from the Master's Oral Examination in English. - 3520 Studies in Poe and his Influence[®] Recommended prerequisite: English 3511. - 3522 Studies in English Literature" The subject is chosen by the professor in charge.
 May be repeated for credit when the topic varies.
 Recommended prerequisite: English 3511.
-Offered twice each year. - 3523 Studies in American Literature.
-The subject is chosen by the professor in charge.
+Offered twice each year. - 3523 Studies in American Literature[®] The subject is chosen by the professor in charge.
 May be repeated for credit when the topic varies.
-Recommended prerequisite: English 3511. - 3525 Studies in American Transcendentalism (Emerson, Thoreau, and Whitman) Recommended prerequisite: English 3511. - 3535 Studies in American Thought^o The origin and significance of the major thought patterns of American literature.
+Recommended prerequisite: English 3511. - 3525 Studies in American Transcendentalism (Emerson, Thoreau, and Whitman) Recommended prerequisite: English 3511. - 3535 Studies in American Thought[®] The origin and significance of the major thought patterns of American literature.
 May not be counted in addition to English 3435.
-Recommended prerequisite: English 3511. - 3540 Studies in Melville and Hawthorne Recommended prerequisite: English 3511. - 3560 Studies in Shakespeare Recommended prerequisite: English 3511. - 3565 Studies in Folklore° May be repeated for credit when the topic varies.
-Prerequisite: English 3372.
-Recommended prerequisite: English 3511. - 3598-99 The Master of Arts Thesis

-Prerequisite: English 3511 and approval of the Head of the English Department.
+Recommended prerequisite: English 3511. - 3540 Studies in Melville and Hawthorne[•] Recommended prerequisite: English 3511. - 3560 Studies in Shakespeare[®] Recommended prerequisite: English 3511. - 3565 Studies in Folklore[•] May be repeated for credit when the topic varies.
+Recommended prerequisite: English 3511. - 3570 Studies in English as Language[®] May be repeated for credit when the topic varies.
+Recommended prerequisite: English 3511. - 3598-99 The Master of Arts Thesis Prerequisite: English 3511 and approval of the Head of the English Department.
+Semingr.